w4bo/AA2526-unibo-mldm/slides/05-neuralnetworks.md

 **Cross Entropy** is the distance between what the model believes the output distribution should be & what the original distribution is

-- In order to use the *Cross Entropy* loss, the output layer must output probabilities.
+- To use the *Cross Entropy* loss, the output layer must output probabilities.
 - *Binary Cross Entropy (BCE)*
   - $Loss = -y_i \cdot log (\hat{y}_i) - (1 - y_i) \cdot log(1 - \hat{y}_i)$
     - $\hat{y}_i$ is the i-th scalar value in the model output (prediction), $y_i$ is the corresponding target (label) value